TenDayoe/elm-time-travel/docs/2-time-machine-step-3.md

 ### Please watch your step when exiting the time machine

-There’s one much crucial piece: when you travel back in time and then unfreeze time, you need to remove the unused future history and restart the recording at the point you just dragged back to.
+There’s one much crucial piece: when you travel back in time and then unfreeze time, you need to remove the unused now-future history and restart the history recording at the point you just dragged back to.

 Find the place in the code where you unpause the game.
 (Where is that?)
 In that spot, when you update `paused` to false, you now _also_ need to update `history` to include only the portion of history up to `historyPlaybackPosition`.